Havvy/irc-socket/README.md

 + data(message: String): Every message (including the 001) from the sender (inclusive) the the newline (exclusive).
 + close(): Once the implementing socket has been closed.
-+ timeout(): When the implementing socket times out.
++ timeout(): When either this or the implenting socket time out.
 + end(): Once the implementing socket emits an 'end' event.

 ## Testing ##